+Clifton Park is a somewhat ethnically-diverse town.
 The people who call Clifton Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clifton Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Clifton Park include Italian, German, English, and French .
+Important ancestries of people in Clifton Park include Irish, Italian, German, English, and Polish.

 The most common language spoken in Clifton Park is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.